felias-fogg/dw-link/docs/wishlist.md

 * reorganize BP management: have a list of stored and a list of new BPs, which would save us 3 bytes per BP, i.e., we could easily go from 25 to 30 BPs -- but be careful!

+* perhaps make conditional/repeating breakpoints faster: less register saving/restoring (would give you perhaps 10 ms out of 40 ms), shorter pauses by GDB (but where to control this?)